Clarifai/old-docs/api-guide/annotate/auto-annotation-walkthrough.md

 # Auto Annotation Walkthrough

 This tutorial demonstrates how auto-annotation workflows can be configured in the Clarifai API.
-Inputs are automatically annotated with concepts and assigned `SUCCESS` status by leveraging the high confidence predictions of a model, and when the model is unsure, the annotation is going to be written as you with `PENDING` status.
-This enables you to scale up your annotation process while ensuring quality standards by including a backstop of human reveiw.
+With auto-annotation, you can use model predictions to label your inputs.
+Auto-annotation can help you to prepare training data, or assign other useful labels and metadata to your inputs.

+When a concept is predicted by a model, it is predicted with a confidence score between 0 and 1.
+When your model predictions are confident (close to 1), you can have your data automatically labeled with that concept.
+When your predictions are less-than-confident, you can have your input sent to a human being for review.

+This enables you to speed-up and scale-up your annotation process while ensuring quality standards.

 ### Create Concepts